okcredit/android-cold-startup-instrumentation/README.md

 ### Result

-On AppStartUpTrace.stop() 2nd parameter it takes a lambda which returns Startup logs at the time of the first draw which has duration for each step during App StartUp.
+On AppStartUpTrace.stop() 2nd parameter takes a lambda which returns Startup logs at the time of the first draw which has duration for each phase during App StartUp.

 ```
 AppStartUpTrace.stop(this) { appStartUpMetrics->